 |Hans C. Andersson, MD

 Hans C. Andersson, MD, FACMG is Director of the Hayward Genetics Center and Gore Chair of Human Genetics at Tulane University Medical Center.
 He is the Director of the Biochemical Genetics Lab and is actively involved in clinical care of patients with inborn errors of metabolism.
-He has been Co-Principle Investigator of the SERC HRSA initiative since 2006 and is the lead for activities involving emergency preparedness and telegenetics.
+He has been Co-Project Director of the SERN HRSA initiative since 2006 and provides leadership for the overall planning, organization, and execution of the project.
+He Co-Chairs the Telemedicine Core Activity with Dr. Elizabeth Krupinski.

 |Elizabeth Krupinski, PhD